Camilovelag/hello-rails-back-end/README.md

 # 📖 Hello Rails Back End <a name="about-project"></a>

 Simple API which returns a random greeting message.
-To watch messages, use [hello-react-front-end](https://github.com/Camilovelag/hello-react-front-end).
+To watch messages, click on [hello-react-front-end](https://github.com/Camilovelag/hello-react-front-end).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>